Pressure mounting on City Hall, mayor as Seattle faces multitude of crises amid coronavirus outbreak

 Economic challenges also are looming.
 The Durkan administration has distributed $10,000 grants to 250 small businesses, with more on the way, but those allocations haven’t come close to addressing the need that exists.

 For many businesses, $10,00o won’t last long, said Tougo Coffee’s Brian Wells, who hasn’t received a grant.
-At his cafe on Yesler Avenue, sales are down 75-80% since the virus emerged, Wells said, calling community hubs like coffee shops crucial for mental health.
+At his cafe on Yesler Way, sales are down 75-80% since the virus emerged, Wells said, calling community hubs like coffee shops crucial for mental health.
 “We’re making just enough … to stay open right now.”

 Durkan has her own money problems.
 Last month, her budget director projected a $300-million gap between the revenue Seattle expected to collect for basic services this year and the city’s new reality — an 18% reduction.